An Update on 'non-elite' Football

 This means that almost all legal restrictions of social contact will be removed.
 However, the Government is encouraging people to act with caution. guidance has therefore been updated to reflect this.

-This updated guidance comes into effect on Monday 17 May and until then all participants should follow The FA’s guidance for Step 2 which can be found here.
+This updated guidance which covers Steps 3-6 of the National League System (NLS), Tiers 3-6 of the Women’s Football Pyramid and grassroots football (including Regional NLS Feeder Leagues), comes into effect on Monday 19 July and until then all participants should follow The FA’s guidance for Step 3 which can be found here.
 You can read the Government guidance here.